KarinaAE123/CSS-images-test/README.md

-# CSS-images-test
-Trying to make a theme for better discord.
-(I don't think the name of the repository is accurate but oh well) The Luna_backround theme does not contain my art, it belongs to sambaneko.
+The Luna_backround theme does not contain original art, it belongs to sambaneko.
+Please visit their website:http://www.spacecatsamba.com/.